DMeurer/small-projects/CONTRIBUTING.md

 ### Code Contribution

 We try to keep programs and scripts as simple and understandable as possible.
-So if want do the same as somebody else in a different way, please create a new file.
+So if want to do the same as somebody else in a different way, please create a new file.

 If you want to add comments or more documentary to a something you can edit the existing file.

-Unsure where to begin contributing to this Repository?
-You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.

-Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.

 ### Pull Requests